JuniorWells/cppPiscine/README.md

 * C++ & OOP fundamentals

-* The PDFs provide a description for each module
+* The PDFs in the folders provide a description for each module